ergo-services/ergo/docs/extra-library/applications/radar.md

 ## Top-N Metrics

 Top-N metrics track the N highest (or lowest) values observed during each collection cycle and flush them to Prometheus as a GaugeVec.
-This is useful when you want to identify outliers -- slowest queries, busiest workers, largest payloads -- without creating a time series per item.
+This is useful when you want to identify outliers (slowest queries, busiest workers, largest payloads) without creating a time series per item.

 ### Registering and Observing